 I have a lot of gear I bring with me.
 And I use most of it.
 Gear does not make the photographer.
 But they are tools I use every time I shoot.

 CAMERA I have been a Nikon guy my entire career.
-Currently my workhorse is a Nikon D5.
-Absolutely love it.
+Currently, my workhorse is a Nikon D5.
+I absolutely love it.
 I love the feel and the way it fits my hands.
-I have never been a mirrorless guy, but I did recently purchase a Nikon Z 6II.
-I haven't used it yet but I am looking forward to it.
-I travel with 5 bodies and they all have their uses: Nikon D5, Nikon D750, Nikon D810, Nikon D800, Nikon Z 6II
+I have never been a mirrorless guy, but I recently purchased a Nikon Z 6II.
+I haven't used it yet, but I am looking forward to it.
+I travel with five bodies and they all have their uses: Nikon D5, Nikon D750, Nikon D810, Nikon D800, Nikon Z 6II

 I use Nikon because that's what I learned on.
-My 2 mentors whom I assisted, Danny Sanchez and Mark Weiss, were both Nikon guys.
+My two mentors whom I assisted, Danny Sanchez and Mark Weiss, were both Nikon guys.
 So I became one also.
 If I had gear questions or needed help with problems, they were both available for answers or to lend me gear if I needed it.
 These two literally changed my life.
-If you're just starting out, I can't emphasize this enough: Learn the craft.
+If you're just starting, I can't emphasize this enough: Learn the craft.
 If you can get things right in camera and learn light and composition, it will take your photos to another level.
 Find someone's work you love and work with them.
 Do it for free if you have to.
 I still do.
-Seeing how experienced photographers work in the field is something that will help you grow so much.
+Seeing how experienced photographers work in the field will help you grow so much.

 LENSES I always try to buy the fastest glass I can.
-Mostly prime lenses.
+I mostly use prime lenses.

 Nikon Nikkor 35mm f/1.4 I Love this lens.
 It's my #1 go to getting ready lens.